IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

 ## Task Backlog:

-*   ### Task ID / Name: `M4-FAQ-001` - Gather and Ingest Data for Litecoin Basics & FAQ
+*   ### Task ID / Name: `M4-FAQ-001` - Create and Ingest Curated Content for Litecoin Basics & FAQ
     *   #### Detailed Description & Business Context:
-        To implement the "Litecoin Basics & FAQ" feature, the RAG pipeline needs to be populated with relevant knowledge.
-This task involves identifying reliable sources for Litecoin fundamental information (e.g., official Litecoin websites, reputable crypto wikis, introductory articles) and ingesting this data into the MongoDB vector store.
+        To implement the "Litecoin Basics & FAQ" feature, the RAG pipeline needs to be populated with high-quality, curated knowledge.
+This task involves creating well-structured Markdown documents for fundamental Litecoin topics within the `knowledge_base/` directory and then ingesting this curated data into the MongoDB vector store.
     *   #### Acceptance Criteria:
-        1. Identify at least 3-5 high-quality, publicly accessible data sources for Litecoin basics and FAQs.
-        2. For each source, determine the best ingestion method (e.g., `web` loader for articles, `markdown` loader if content can be converted).
-        3. Successfully run the `ingest_data.py` script for each identified source.
+        1. The foundational articles created in `M4-KB-001` (e.g., `what-is-litecoin.md`, `how-litecoin-differs-from-bitcoin.md`, `understanding-litecoin-wallets.md`) are finalized and meet quality standards.
+        2. The `ingest_data.py` script is used to load data specifically from the `knowledge_base/` directory.
-        4. Verify that the data from these sources is present in the MongoDB vector store.
+        3. Verify that the data from these curated articles is present in the MongoDB vector store.
-        5. Document the chosen sources and any specific ingestion notes in this task's "Notes on Completion".
+        4. Document any specific ingestion notes in this task's "Notes on Completion".
     *   #### Link to projectRoadmap.md goal(s):
         *   Milestone 4: MVP Feature 1 Implementation (Litecoin Basics & FAQ)
+        *   Feature 5: Curated Knowledge Base
     *   #### Status: To Do
     *   #### Plan:
-        *   Research and identify suitable data sources.
-        *   Prepare data if necessary (e.g., convert to Markdown).
+        *   Finalize content of initial FAQ articles in `knowledge_base/`.
-        *   Use `ingest_data.py` to load data.
+        *   Use `ingest_data.py` to load data from `knowledge_base/`.
         *   Verify ingestion in MongoDB.
     *   #### Estimated Effort: (To be determined)
     *   #### Assigned To: (To be determined)